Step 6 of 11 in getting ready to return to work:

 - print resources

-Accessing these services can help survivors play an active role in their rehabilitation and give them more control over the process.
-It can be very helpful for cancer survivors if healthcare providers familiarize themselves with resources that are not cancer specific.
-Some of these services may target people that have had health conditions as a result of cancer and treatments (such as brain injury, arthritis or amputations) that affect workability.
-Also, resources on vocational rehabilitation and legal issues that serve the general public may be helpful for cancer survivors.
+It can be very helpful for healthcare providers to familiarize themselves with resources that are not specific only to cancer.
+Some of these services may target individuals that have had health conditions as a result of cancer and treatments such as brain injury, pain, amputations, or sleep challenges that affect workability.
+Also, resources on vocational rehabilitation and legal issues that serve the general public may be helpful for cancer survivors to know about.

-For ideas for survivors on how to address the challenges that cancer and its treatment present at work, see Cancer and its impact on work.
+For ideas for survivors on how to address the challenges that cancer and its treatment present at work, see Cancer’s impact on work and strategies.